SSDI with Multiple Conditions: How Combined Impairments Work

 Frequently Asked Questions

-TL;DR: The SSA must consider the combined effect of all your impairments, even if none individually qualifies.
-Having multiple moderate conditions (e.g., back pain plus depression plus diabetes) can result in an RFC so limited that no jobs exist for you.
-Document every condition, even ones that seem minor.
+The Social Security Administration must consider the combined effect of all your impairments, even if none individually qualifies.
+Having multiple moderate conditions can result in a Residual Functional Capacity that prevents full-time work.

 How the SSA Evaluates Combined Impairments?